 Who are the people who are running this program?

-For the duration of the program, you will be guided by four of WV’s most highly trained and experienced outdoor, STEAM, and adventure educators.
-They are:
+For the duration of the program, you will be guided by some of WV’s most highly trained and experienced outdoor, STEAM, and adventure educators.
+Leaders include:

 Ryan Haupt – A WV native from Charleston, Ryan is the Executive Director of the National Youth Science Academy.
 He earned his PhD in Geology and Geophysics from the University of Wyoming which included the study of ground sloths and the WV state fossil – Megalonyx jeffersonii (a 10 foot tall ground sloth that lived in WV during the last ice age!).
 Ryan brings a wealth of experience and passion for science education to the team, and is eager to provide WV youth with top-tier, STEAM-based opportunities.